 Ways you can influence your teenager’s mental well-being are…

 - Physical activities are important for good health.
 Try to encourage your teen to do exercise and meditation.

 - Encourage your kid to participate in sports.

 - Ensure they get good rest and drink adequate water.

-- Encourage them to follow A balanced diet and have a set sleep routine.
+- Encourage them for balanced diet and proper sleep.

 - Be vigilant and watch out for signs of abuse.
 Inspect bruises and cuts.
 Probe further till you are convinced with the answer.

-- If you feel there is any problem in your child’s overall health, go for proper medical checkup.
+- If you feel any problem in your child overall health, go for proper medical checkup.

 - Try to build a healthy environment in your home.

 You would be interested to read the following articles in relation to physical well-being.

 - Rule Breaker

 Psychological well-being of your teen